-From the day you start work you have a worker’s employment rights.
-You also have the same rights as your permanent colleagues to use any shared facilities and services provided by your employer.
-After 12 weeks in the job you qualify for the same rights as someone employed directly.
+From the day you start work you have ‘worker’ employment rights.
+You also have the same rights as your permanent colleagues to use any shared facilities and services provided by the hirer.
+After 12 weeks in the job, you qualify for the same rights around things like pay and holiday as someone employed directly.

-Click here for some guidance from JobsAware explaining the main things to be aware of if you are an agency worker, including if you are asked to work through an umbrella company or limited company.
+JobsAware has some guidance explaining the main things to be aware of if you are an agency worker, including if you are asked to work through an umbrella company or limited company.

-Guidance and a factsheet looking at pay, tax and benefit issues if you are an agency worker can be found on the Low Incomes Tax Reform Group's (LITRG) website here.
+Guidance and a factsheet looking at pay, tax and benefit issues if you are an agency worker can be found on the Low Incomes Tax Reform Group's (LITRG) website.